 Watch our video of Jog Falls in HD mode to get a perspective.

-This area is more or less not explored by travelers, though it is very close to the famous Jog falls which gets its fair share of tourists.
-You can visit all these areas as a day trip from Shimoga which is well connected with Bangalore.
+This area is more or less not explored by travelers, though it is very close to the famous Jog Falls which gets its fair share of tourists.
+You can visit all these areas on a day trip from Shimoga which is well connected with Bangalore.
 These tourist destinations can be explored on one of the Weekend getaways from Bangalore.

-Recommend you to read following Tourist Places in Karnataka on my Travel Blog.
+Recommend you to read the following travel blog on Tourist Places in Karnataka.